apache/shardingsphere/docs/document/content/features/sharding/use-norms/sql.en.md

 ### Route to multiple data nodes

-Partial support DML, DDL, DCL, TCL and some DAL.
+Partially support DML, DDL, DCL, TCL and some DAL.
 Support pagination, DISTINCT, ORDER BY, GROUP BY, aggregation and JOIN (does not support cross-database relevance).
 Here is an example of a most complex kind of DML:

 - Main SELECT